Summary of The Road Not Taken

 By ROBERT FROST

-After taking a long time, the poet decided to take the other road.
-He thought that both the roads were equally good.
-He started walking on the road which has grass on it and feels that it was a better road for him.
+After pondering on it for a long time, the poet decided to take the other road.
+He felt that both the roads were equally good.
+He started walking on the road which had grass on it and felt that it was a better road for him.
 The grassy road means that the road was not used and the wanted wear means that only a few people have walked through it.
-After walking some distance on the road, the poet feels that both the paths were almost the same.
+After walking some distance on the road, the poet felt that both the paths were almost the same.
 There was hardly any difference between them.
 Through this the poet conveys that, in our life whatever decision we take or choices we make, each choice has some advantages and some disadvantages.
 Problems are everywhere, so we must be ready to face them.

 The poet says that in the future, he will take a deep breath and say that once upon a time he reached a point in life where he had to make one choice.
 There were two options for him, and he had to opt for one.
 At that time, he decided to take that road which was less travelled by people.
 It means that he took that decision which rare people take.
 And that decision has changed his entire life.
-The poet sent a powerful message that people should decide wisely in their life because the decision they take will have an impact on the rest of their life.
+Through the peom, the poet sends a powerful message that people should decide wisely in their life because the decision they take will have an impact on the rest of their life.